DejanGjer/Advanced-Web-Programming-2024/README.md

 In this exercises there is also homework assigned, which is to implement a simple calculator (directory `Exercises 5/homework1`).

+## Exercises 6 - Using Bootstrap with Angular, Template Driven Forms

+You can find implementation from exercises in the directory `Exercises 6/ecommerce` and `Exercises 6/template-driven-forms-example`.
+Setup instructions for installing bootstrap in angular can be found in the file `Exercises 6/setup_bootstrap.md`.

+In this exercises first we continued working on ecommerce website from last exercises and demonstrated the use of bootstrap with angular (using bootstrap components in angular templates).
+After that we implemented a simple template driven form for adding new products to the website using ngModel directive.

+### Exercises 7 - Template Driven Forms (continued), Bootstrap Forms

+You can find implementation from exercises in the directory `Exercises 7/ecommerce-registration`.

+In this exercises we created more advanced template-driven form for user registration on ecommerce website.
+We demonstrated use of ngForm, ngModelGroup, ngModel directives for work with forms, groups and controls.
+Beside that we also used template reference variables and html pattern validation with regex expressions.
+We also demonstrated use of bootstrap forms and validation classes.

+In this exercises there is also homework assigned, which is to implement template driven form for adding new products in ecommerce website (directory `Exercises 7/homework3`).

+### Exercises 8 - Reactive Forms

+You can find implementation from exercises in the directory `Exercises 8/reactive-forms`.

+In this exercises we created reactive form for user login on ecommerce website.
+We demonstrated use of FormControl, FormGroup, FormArray and FormBuilder classes for work with forms, groups and controls.
+Beside that we also covered built-in and custom validators and error codes.
+We used bootsrap for styling of the page.

+In this exercises there is also homework assigned, which is to implement template driven form for adding new products in ecommerce website (directory `Exercises 8/homework4`).

 ## Contact
 For any questions, please contact me at: <dejan.gjer@dmi.uns.ac.rs>